wulfmann/vercel/README.md

 # Vercel Python SDK

-## 🚨 This library is currently in beta 🚨

 Most resources are supported, but some are missing.
 You can check the [support table](/docs/supported-resources.md) for an up-to-date list.
+This library is in active development.
+If something you need is missing, [open an issue](https://github.com/wulfmann/vercel/issues/new/choose).

 ## Install